lecluyse2000/CCalc/README.md

 - With the `-v` or `--version` flag.
 The program simply displays the version information of the program.
 - The `-H` or `--history` flag prints the program history.
 - The `--help` flag prints a screen explaining all the flags and general program usage.

+### Variables

+CCalc supports assigning the result of arithmetic expressions to a single character variable.
+The expected format is: {char} = {math expression}.
+See the [start guide](#start guide) for examples.
+ANS is a program variable that stores the previous answer.

 ### Continuous Mode